Practicing

 Music Theory

 My goal is to answer all student questions by the end of each lesson.
 However, there may be times when extra help is needed before the next lesson.
 Please email any questions.
-This encourages good communication and allows the student to progress.
+This encourages good communication and prevents the student from feeling discouraged and/or frustrated.
 If I can’t help the student through email, I’m aware of the issue and can help at the next lesson.

 Questions Outside of Scheduled Lesson Time